So I Said Yes - Now What?

 1. HAVE A DEEP CONVERSATION WITH YOUR PARTNER

 A wedding is a joint event - you're not doing it alone.
-So the very first thing to do within your "smoochy-pochy in-love" period of time is to talk to your partner about his/her perspectives on what to do next.
-Some of my friends are flexible about their wedding, so they can take more relaxed approach on deciding when will they get married.
-It could be the year after, of after one of them finished the school, etc. While in my case, we both have wanted to get married since day one we became a couple (as Taureans we both can be such a hopeless-romantic), so an immediate wedding is in our plate.
-When I talked to G, I can understand his expectation regarding the very basic details such as when and where will we get married, how much will we involve the family in the preparation — even down to the smaller details as in what will be the main theme of our wedding and what kind of wedding ring we want to wear.
+So the very first thing to do within your "smoochy-poochy in-love" period is to talk to your partner about his/her perspectives on what to do next.
+Some of my friends are flexible about their wedding, so they can take a more relaxed approach on deciding when will they get married.
+It could be the year after, after one of them finished the school, etc. While in my case, we both have wanted to get married since day one we became a couple (as Taureans we both can be such a hopeless-romantic), so an immediate wedding is in our plate.
+When I talked to Gempa, I can understand his expectation regarding the very basic details (such as: when and where will we get married, how much will we involve the family in the preparation) — even down to the smaller details as in what will be the main theme of our wedding and what kind of wedding ring we want to wear.
 That helped us to think about what we both have to do further.
 But you don't even have to go that far - just remember to get to the basic: when, where and what kind of wedding that you both have in mind.
-You can always start from there.
-Having a deep, long conversation before everything else will be very fundamental for your next step because communication really matters in relationship.
+You can always start there.
+Having a deep, long conversation before everything else will be very fundamental for your next step because communication really matters in a relationship.
 In this preparing-a-wedding matter, communication is EVERYTHING.
-You'll start opening your perspective to his/hers, and both of you will be more aware about how to move forward as two different minds who want the same goal (which is to get married).
-There will be so many challenges that you'll face in preparing a wedding, but having a good and effective communication with your partner is such a positive habit to have, and will likely help you to combat the possible obstacles ahead.
-Also it's always feel good to be able to talk and share what's on your mind with the loved ones.
+You'll start opening your perspective to his/hers, and both of you will be more aware of how to move forward as two different minds who want the same goal (which is to get married).
+There will be so many challenges that you'll face in preparing a wedding, but having good and effective communication with your partner is such a positive habit to have, and will likely help you to combat the possible obstacles ahead.
+Also, it's always feel good to be able to talk and share what's on your mind with the loved ones.

 2. CREATE A WEDDING JOURNAL